 In this article, I summarize the best practice for brush care and maintenance.

 Whether you’re a tabletop gamer such as for Warhammer 40k, Bolt Action, Infinity, or Warmachine/Hordes, your miniature hobby painting will require good tools and the knowledge to care for them.
 This is especially true if you use more expensive Kolinsky sable brushes for your work.
 Continue reading for more info tips and review for best brush care practices!

-Top 5 tips for cleaning your miniature paint brushes
+Top 5 cleaning tips for your miniature paint brushes (TL:DR)

 - Remove any residual acrylic paint by swishing your brushes in clean water (read about my favorite water pot)

 - Use a dedicated brush soap, like Masters Brush Soap & Cleaner , an inexpensive but effective way to keep your brushes in top shape